brodysmith8/payroll-management-system/README.md

 **Critically important note:** this database is hosted on Amazon AWS RDS with firewall rules enabled.
 Accessing the database with this system requires your IP being added to the whitelist.

+# Note on Secrets/Passwords
+All passwords and secrets in this project have been revoked.

 ## Start backend API service
 1. Navigate to `src/backend/`
 2. Run `npm install package.json`